Actindo-AG/Documentation/POS/Overview/01_General.md

 # General information

 With the cloud-based POS system of the *Actindo Core1 Platform*, you can not only control your online channels via Actindo, but also easily integrate your offline stores.
-The *Venduo POS* module enables digital and centralized management of your physical stores directly through the platform, dissolving obstructive boundaries between digital and classic commerce.
+The *POS* module enables digital and centralized management of your physical stores directly through the platform, dissolving obstructive boundaries between digital and classic commerce.

-This documentation refers to the *Venduo POS* module version 4.1.0.
-There may be differences in the UI, features and operation if your *Venduo POS* module is installed in a different version.
+This documentation refers to the *POS* module version 4.1.0.
+There may be differences in the UI, features and operation if your *POS* module is installed in a different version.

 ## Benefits

-The *Venduo POS* module offers the following benefits:
+The *POS* module offers the following benefits:
 - Track your stock overview and inventory changes in real time.
 - Increase the control and transparency of your sales through a direct connection to our accounting module in the Actindo Core1 Platform.
 - Set up multiple stores and cash registers.